flannelhead/blackstar/README.md

 `llvm` is also required.
 I installed the package `llvm35` on Arch Linux.
 If you can't install `llvm`, remove all occurrences of `-fllvm` from `blackstar.cabal` to be able to build.
 This is the case at least on Windows.

-`friday` requires the `DevIL` library.
-On Arch Linux the package is called `devil`.
-You should be able to find the package in your distribution's repositories.
-Windows users can download `DevIL` [here](http://openil.sourceforge.net/download.php).

 Finally, the [PPM star catalog](http://tdc-www.harvard.edu/software/catalogs/ppm.html) is required for generating the star tree that is used for rendering the celestial sphere.
 For convenience, I have included a prebuilt tree in binary form, but you can also build it yourself.
 The file is called `stars.kdt`.
 Download [this archive](http://tdc-www.harvard.edu/software/catalogs/ppm.tar.gz) and extract the file `PPM` to the root folder of this project.
 Then run `blackstar` and the tree should be automatically generated and saved.

 ## Usage